 -Negative stats on equipment have been almost entirely removed.

 -Evasion has been removed from most armor.
 Shields, light bodywear, and medium bodywear are now the only sources.

--Racial, elemental, and status bonuses are now much more rare on armor.
+-Racial, elemental, and status bonuses now only appear on shields and accessories.
 They are much more prevalent on weapons.

 -Several characters are capable of equipping different weapon types.
 These weapon types offer differing styles of gameplay intended to allow the player to hybridize certain characters.
 Different weapons grant different stat bonuses.

 -Spells cast by items are now mostly restricted to rods and staves.
 The power of these spells is lower than their casted counterpart, but they cost no MP.

 -Accessories such as gloves and rings have been reworked to resemble relics and accessories from later Final Fantasy entries.
 Defensive bonuses these items used to provide have been rolled into bodywear.

 -Arrows now enjoy unlimited use.
 Buy a quiver and fire away!